mshumayl/ml-analytics-portfolio/README.md

 <img align="left" width="220" height="130" src="https://thumbs.dreamstime.com/b/concept-real-estate-market-growth-increase-housing-prices-rising-utilities-increased-interest-mortgage-rates-134115781.jpg"> **[Artificial Neural Network for Prediction of House Prices using Keras and Tensorflow](https://github.com/mshumayl/data-science-portfolio/tree/main/House-Price-Prediction-with-Neural-Network)**

-Constructing an Artificial Neural Network with four hidden layers with ReLU activation using Keras and Tensorflow to predict the price of houses given a set of features.
-The training data is on house prices in the Seattle, WA area.
+Constructing a four-layer Artificial Neural Network using Keras and Tensorflow to predict the price of houses given a set of features.
+The training data is on house prices in the Seattle area.
 The Adam algorithm was used for optimization, and ReLU was used as the activation function for each points.

 #